History of Minsk: 20th century

 In the early years of the 20th century, Minsk was a major centre for the worker's movement within Belarus.
 It was also one of the major centres of Belarusian national revival, along with Vilnius.

 World War I affected the development of Minsk tremendously, by 1915 Minsk was on the front lines.
 Some factories were closed down and residents began evacuating to the east.
 Minsk became the headquarters of the Western Front of the Russian army, while also housing military hospitals and military supply bases.

 The Russian Revolution had an immediate effect in Minsk.
 A Worker's Soviet was established in Minsk in October 1917 and it drew its support from disaffected soldiers and workers.
 After the Treaty of Brest-Litovsk German forces occupied Minsk in February 1918.
 On 25 March 1918 Minsk was proclaimed capital of the Belarusian People's Republic.
 The republic was short-lived: in December 1918 Minsk was taken over by the Red Army and in January 1919 Minsk was proclaimed the capital of Byelorussian SSR.

 In 1919 (see Operation Minsk) and again in 1920 the city was controlled by the Second Polish Republic in the course of the Polish-Bolshevik war.
 Under the terms of the Peace of Riga Minsk was handed to Soviet Russia and became the capital of the Byelorussian SSR, one of the constituent republics of the Union of Soviet Socialist Republics.

-During World War I, the Russian Revolution and the Polish-Bolshevik war, Minsk suffered significant damage.
+During World War I, the Russian Revolution and the Polish-Soviet War, Minsk suffered significant damage.
 A programme of reconstruction and development was started in 1922.
 By 1924 there were 29 factories in operation; schools, museums, theatres, libraries were opening.
 In 1921 Belarusian State University, now a major university of Belarus, was founded in Minsk.
 In 1929 an electric tramway was put into operation, and in 1934 the airport (Minsk-1) was opened.
 Throughout the 1920s and the 1930s Minsk saw rapid development with dozens of new factories built, new schools, colleges, higher education establishments, hospitals, theatres and cinemas opened.
 Throughout the 1920s and the early 1930s Minsk was a centre for development of both Belarusian language and culture.
 By 1935 it was virtually bilingual, with Belarusian being the major language of newspapers, theatres and education.
 In the late 1930s the trend had been reversed with a Russification policy.

 Minsk was the center of Communist repression in Belarus in the late 1930s.
 The NKVD murdered people in Kamarouka, and later in Kurapaty near Minsk.
 Thousands of Minsk residents from various social and ethnic backgrounds were killed.
 Soviet authorities particularly oppressed the Belarusian, Polish and Jewish national intelligentsia.